bomberstudios/sketch-commands/README.md

 ## Installation

 1. [Download the ZIP file with the commands](https://github.com/bomberstudios/sketch-commands/zipball/master)
-2. Copy the contents of the ZIP to `~/Library/Application Support/sketch/Plugins` (if you're using the App Store version of Sketch, you need to copy them to `~/Library/Containers/com.bohemiancoding.sketch/Data/Library/Application Support/sketch/Plugins`)
+2. Copy the contents of the ZIP to your plugins folder.
+If you're using Sketch 3, choose **Plugins › Reveal Plugins Folder…** to open it.
+If you're using Sketch 2, choose **Plugins › Custom Script…**, click the gear icon, and then choose **Open Plugins Folder**.

 ## More info

-If you are curious about scripting Sketch, here's a link to the official [Sketch Scripting API documentation](http://bohemiancoding.com/sketch/scripting/).
+If you are curious about scripting Sketch, here's a link to the official [Sketch Scripting API documentation](http://bohemiancoding.com/sketch/support/developer/).

 ## Thanks